 Two minutes later, because I’m always afraid to commit to my favorite meals, I started back peddling, “Well, I’m pretty sure it is.
 Yep, it’s definitely in the top ten, but that’s as of right now, you now.
 I’m not committing to top ten for life or anything but right now, certainly for the next few months at least, top ten for sure”.

 I can’t take any credit for it though, and trust me, I really wish I could.
-This is straight out of the pages of Simple Weeknight Favorites, a new cookbook from America’s Test Kitchen that I was lucky enough to receive.
+This white wine chicken and potatoes is straight out of the pages of Simple Weeknight Favorites, a new cookbook from America’s Test Kitchen that I was lucky enough to receive.
 I spent a couple of hours reading through the recipes last week, marking each one I wanted to cook with a tab.
 I did this until I ran out of tabs half way through the book (that alone tells me this book is a winner).
 The wine-braised chicken was the first recipe I tabbed, and it has instantly made this book a favorite for me!

 One last thing: This is easy.
 And it basically all cooks in one pot.
 Yeah, it’s basically the perfect meal.

 Enough gushing, let’s get cooking right!

 Let’s get everything out that we’re using: Heavy cream (or crème fraîche if you have it), white wine (check the amount in the bottle so you don’t have to run to the liquor store like I did half way through prep), chicken thighs, carrots, leeks, baby red potatoes, parsley, lemon juice, salt, pepper, and butter.